Tax noncompliance: UK tax gap

 The UK "tax gap" is the difference between the amount of tax that should, in theory, be collected by the tax collection agency HMRC, against what is actually collected.
 The tax gap for the UK in 2018/19 was £31 billion, or 4.7% of total tax liabilities.
+It has subsequently grown to £59.2bn in 2024-25, with HMRC attributing 62% of this to 'small business'.

 UK tax resistors

 In the UK case of Cheney v.
 Conn, an individual objected to paying tax that, in part, would be used to procure nuclear arms in unlawful contravention, he contended, of the Geneva Convention.
 His claim was dismissed, the judge ruling that "What the [taxation] statute itself enacts cannot be unlawful, because what the statute says and provides is itself the law, and the highest form of law that is known to this country."

 France

 France can be considered as having an average level of the European fiscal evasion (in terms of percentage of GDP) but in the upper ranks of the absolute level due to its high GDP.
 Indeed, the state budget is slashed by more than 160 billion euros every year (80 billion is slashed due to fiscal evasion and another 80 billion due to the abuse of social protection).
 The fiscal evasion is equivalent to 3% of the French GDP and the social protection is another 3%.
 In total, the French government is slashed of 6% of the country's GDP.